PaperclipBadger/tais2024/content.en/_index.md

 #### Register your interest

-This event is free, but limited to 150 people, so if you wish to join please sign up by: **Deadline** &lt;signup form&gt;
+This event is free, but limited to 150 people, so if you wish to join please [sign up here](https://docs.google.com/forms/d/e/1FAIpQLSeELqHsfLaAGZp6f8aO4wL21MwryWolKL2luGPqS5pqNxkxbQ/viewform).

 #### Call for Presentations